stacks-network/sbtc-docs/src/sbtc-operations/commit-reveal-system.md

 ### Commit transaction

-The commit transaction is a very simple transaction with only one requirement: it must contain an output to either a `p2tr` or `p2sh` address.
+The commit transaction is a very simple transaction with only one requirement: it must contain an output to either a `p2tr`, `p2wsh` or `p2sh` address.
 We need to use these types of addresses because the embedding schemes makes use witness scripts.
 More concretely, the address that the commit transaction is sent to needs to have a witness script in the format:

 ```
 <DATA> OP_DROP <LOCK SCRIPT...>
 ```

 where the `DATA` part of the script is similar to the corresponding data format of the direct scheme using `OP_RETURN`, minus the first two magic bytes (that part will be dealt with in the reveal transaction that follows).
-The data is 78 bytes long in total and also contains an 8 byte chunk that specifies a fee subsidy, i.e. the amount of funds that the reveal transaction is allowed to spend as transaction fees.
+The data is at most 86 bytes long (the opcode + payload is at most 78 bytes) and also contains an 8 byte chunk that specifies a fee subsidy, i.e. the amount of funds that the reveal transaction is allowed to spend as transaction fees.

 The `DATA` section of the script thus looks like this: